 HONOLULU (AP) — The fight over regulating genetically engineered crops in three Hawaii counties was back in a federal courtroom as some agricultural giants look to protect their farms from bans against modified food.

 The 9th U.S. Circuit Court of Appeals heard oral arguments in Honolulu Wednesday on ordinances that seek to regulate or outlaw genetically engineered crops in Hawaii, Kauai and Maui counties.

 Agrichemical companies and trade associations sued each county, and federal court rulings sided with the businesses.
-The Hawaii counties are appealing to the 9th Circuit.
+The counties and interested environmental groups want the 9th Circuit to overturn the decisions.

-Monsanto and Dow Chemical both have research farms in that county.
+Monsanto and Dow Chemical have research farms in Maui County.

 U.S. District Chief Judge Susan Oki Mollway ruled last June that federal and state law pre-empts that county's ban on cultivating genetically engineered crops, making it invalid.
 She stressed then that her order addressed only the question of county authority.